spacefill/integration-framework/docs/UserGuide.md

 ## Introduction

-The Spacefill's integration framework is an EDI integration framework.
+The Spacefill's integration framework is an integration framework.

-It provides a structure and entry points for creating EDI connectors, making it possible to standardize the way connectors are built and thus facilitate the overall maintainability of all connectors.
+It provides a structure and entry points for creating integration connectors, making it possible to standardize the way connectors are built and thus facilitate the overall maintainability of all connectors.

 <p  align="right" style="text-align:right;">(<a href="#top">back to top</a>)</p>